google/codeworld/web/help/GuideUnit1.md

 1. The first number line is *horizontal*, with positive numbers to the right and negative numbers to the left.
 You can use this line to describe how far left or right to move a picture.
-2. The second number line is vertical, with positive numbers on top, and negative numbers on the bottom.
+2. The second number line is *vertical*, with positive numbers on top, and negative numbers on the bottom.
 You use that number line to describe how far up or down to move a picture.

 With both numbers together, you can move a picture anywhere you like.
+The basic shapes you have learned are drawn with their center at the *origin* -- the point (0, 0) -- on the coordinate plane, so you should measure your x and y distances from there.
+As you define your own pictures, it's a good idea to continue doing the same thing.

 For example, if you wanted a circle representing the sun in the top left corner of the screen.
 First, you could look at the horizontal number line, and see that negative numbers are used to move a shape to the left.
-You might pick -5, which is a bit left on the screen.
+You might pick -5, which is five units left on the screen.
 Next, you could look at the vertical number line, and see that positive numbers are used to move an object up.
 You might pick 7, which is most of the way to the top of the screen.

 The expression describing a picture of the sun in the right place is now `translated(sun, -5, 7)`.
-The first argument is the original, which you would define elsewhere in the program.
+The first argument is the preimage, which you would define elsewhere in the program.
 The second and third arguments are the distances to move the shape in your new picture, with horizontal first, then vertical.